dc-nrx/SwiftNetworking/README.md

 let host = RegularHost("api.sampleapis.com", requestPreprocessor: sessionManager, errorHandler: sessionManager)
 ```

-This way, there would be a singe source of networking-related data, which eliminates any risks of inconsistency.
+This way, there will be a single source of networking-related data, eliminating any risks of inconsistency.

 ## Architecture

 The framework is based on 2 core protocols (`Host` and `Target`), and 2 additional ones (`RequestPreprocessor` and `ErrorHandler`).

 Also, it offers a few default implementations that cover the most common scenarios.

 ### Target